luksa/statefulset-scaledown-controller/README.md

-# StatefulSet Drain Controller
+# StatefulSet Scale-Down Controller

-This repository implements a controller for draining orphaned PersistentVolumeClaims/PersistentVolumes when a StatefulSet is scaled down.
+This repository implements a controller for running user-defined cleanup jobs for orphaned PersistentVolumeClaims/PersistentVolumes when a StatefulSet is scaled down.

 ## Purpose